 The Scott SUB Tour eRIDE makes getting around easier. ePowered by Bosch with a 500Wh battery, the SUB Tour eRIDE can go the distance.
 Equipped with lights and a rack, it’s ready to provide many miles of worry-free reliability.

 If you travel alone a single supplement is charged.
 With some group tours you can avoid a single supplement by sharing a room with another rider.

-Your Utah Mountains & National Parks Tour begins with a back country bike ride along the eastern rise of central Utah’s Fishlake Mountains.
-Riders are treated to a quiet scenic byway with little traffic.
+Your Utah Mountains & National Parks Tour begins with a back country bike ride from Fish Lake, a high alpine lake located in the Fishlake/Southern Wasatch Plateau region of south-central Utah, where riders are treated to quiet Scenic Byway 72 with little traffic.
 Numerous viewpoints provide expansive views of the desert 3,000-feet below.
 This ride is one of Utah’s hidden gems.

-From here, descend to tonight’s accommodations at the relaxing oasis, Red River Ranch.
+From Fish Lake, descend to tonight’s accommodations at the relaxing oasis, Red River Ranch.
 The Fremont River flows through the ranch, twelve bison live on site, giant cottonwood trees shade the buildings and the ranch sits beneath towering red rock cliffs.